dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 #### Migrating custom operators

-For all other operator types, we recommend creating a new factory class whose arguments match the inputs to your Airflow operator.
-Then, you can use this factory to build asset definitions for each Airflow task.
+For all other operator types, we recommend creating a new factory function whose arguments match the inputs to your Airflow operator.
+Then, you can use this factory to build definitions for each Airflow task.

 For example, our `load_raw_customers` task uses a custom `LoadCSVToDuckDB` operator.
 We'll define a function `load_csv_to_duckdb_defs` factory to build corresponding software-defined assets: